ml4ai/tomcat/docs/developer/missions.rst

 handler method in ``Mission.java``.
 For examples of non mission-specific event handlers, see the ``ForgeEventHandler`` class.

-If you are implementing an event (see minecraft_forge_events) that needs to be published to the message bus (this is most likely the case), then you'll need to use the `MqttService`_ class singleton class.
+If you are implementing an event (see `here`_ for a list of events that are potentially interesting for ToMCAT research) that needs to be published to the message bus (this is most likely the case), then you'll need to use the `MqttService`_ class singleton class.
 The class has an overloaded method, ``publish``, which can publish either an object or a string - in the case of an object, it is automatically serialized to JSON.
 The ``publish`` method also takes a second string-type argument, which is the topic that the message corresponding to the event should be published to.
 You can see the currently implemented topics and message data models `here`_.

 If you add an event that corresponds to a published message, you'll also need to add the message schema and topic for that event to ``docs/spec.yml``, following the pattern of the other messages and topics that are already in there.

 .. _manually-designed and built: https://minecraft.gamepedia.com/Tutorials/Menu_screen#Creating_a_New_World
 .. _Project Malmo: https://github.com/microsoft/malmo
 .. _MqttService: https://ml4ai.github.io/tomcat/developer/java_api/classedu_1_1arizona_1_1tomcat_1_1Messaging_1_1MqttService.html